nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/README.md

 The annotation schema has been applied using the TransectMeasure software from www.seagis.com.au and the  <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/Transect%20Measure%20Habitat%20Codes_160705.txt">attribute text file</a> for uploading the schema to TransectMeasure is provided in this repository.

-For more information please see the a <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/StandardOperatingProcedure_TransectMeasure.md">Standard Operating Procedure for TransectMeasure</a>.
+For more information please see the  <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/StandardOperatingProcedure_TransectMeasure.md">Standard Operating Procedure for TransectMeasure</a>.

+#<a name="r-example"></a>Example data and R scripts

+Also provided is an <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/x_Annotation_Workflow_usingR.md">annotation workflow example, R script and example habitat annotation data</a>.

 <HR>
 </HR>